aliNzLami/light_banking/README.md

 - Create two collections: user & bank
 - In user collection, create multipe attributes: (Everything you see on authentication page)
 - In bank collection, create multipe attributes: (Based on Plaid structure)
+- Copy & paste all keys on your .env
 - These APIs will be used on your server-side Next.js application.

 e.
 Come back in the project: